Audi Reset Tire Pressure Light – TPMS – MMI

 How to Reset Audi TPMS Light via MMI

-Follow these instructions to reset the Audi tire pressure warning if your car has Multi-Media Interface (MMI).
+Follow these instructions to reset the Audi tire pressure warning if your car has a Multi-Media Interface (MMI).

 - Press the START button to power on the car.
 It is not necessary to start the engine.